 Ginger & Type 2 Diabetes

-While ginger has strong anti inflammatory properties, it has been shown to treat more than just chronic inflammation.
-A recent study, double blind placebo controlled, viewed changes in lipid profiles, glycemic indices and inflammatory markers.
-The results were pretty impressive; “1600 milligrams of ginger root a day, taken for 12 weeks improved glucose control(fasting blood, sugar,hemoglobin Alc, and insulin levels).”
-Furthermore, individuals with non-insulin dependent diabetes who ate ginger root regularly, had significant reductions in their C-reactive protein(inflammatory marker) after 12 weeks.
+While ginger has strong anti-inflammatory properties, it has been shown to treat more than just chronic inflammation.
+A recent study, double-blind placebo-controlled, viewed changes in lipid profiles, glycemic indices and inflammatory markers.
+The results were pretty impressive; “1600 milligrams of ginger root a day, taken for 12 weeks improved glucose control(fasting blood, sugar, hemoglobin Alc, and insulin levels).”
+Furthermore, individuals with non-insulin dependent diabetes who ate ginger root regularly had significant reductions in their C-reactive protein(an inflammatory marker) after 12 weeks.
 Another clinical trial also revealed that supplementing with 3 grams of ginger for 4 weeks, reduced total cholesterol, triglycerides and, blood glucose level.
 Theoretically, ginger is beneficial because it has the ability to increase insulin sensitivity, it can interfere with enzymes in the metabolism of carbohydrates and can improve cholesterol and triglyceride levels.
 Looking at the data, it seems that ginger can be quite effective at decreasing insulin resistance and serum glucose levels by inhibiting certain intestinal enzymes through its polyphenol and flavonoid activity.